Phuket vs Bangkok Property 2026: Which City for Yield?

 For buyers who can meet these requirements, Pattaya represents Thailand’s highest gross yield opportunity.
 For passive investors or those prioritising resale flexibility, the risk-adjusted case doesn’t beat Phuket’s prime zones.

-Chiang Mai: Long-Term Resident Analysis
+What Should You Know About Chiang Mai: Long-Term Resident Analysis?

 Chiang Mai delivers Thailand’s best lifestyle-investment ratio for long-term residents: